himanshu-nimonkar/Internal_Internship_1/README.md

 # Internal_Internship
-It is a AI graph project demonstrating data in a peculiar manner.
+It is an AI graph project demonstrating data in a peculiar manner.